+41 79 446 14 86 info@immofisc.ch

 INVEST WELL IN REAL ESTATE

-• Invest only if your cash flow is significant and if the expected return is attractive.
+• Invest only if your cash flow is significant and the expected return is attractive.
 These are the two essential criteria for your strategy to be successful.